HamzaM3/joi-yup-comparison/readme.md

 ### Philosophies

 Yup : cast -> parse -> test
+- Proof: they say it and previous tests

 Joi : typetest -> validations (= parse + test) [-> cast]
+- Proof: `custom` method

 Me : typetest -> parse -> test [-> cast]
+- Because it is unexpected to see numbers become strings and 0 become false (as far as I am concerned)

+## Order of parsing / testing

+It has to be made clear that testing purely doesn't require ordering as each test takes the same input and can be done at the same time and then combined.

+**Joi:** I still don't understand but they say this:
+> Rules are defined in an additive fashion and evaluated in order, first the inclusive rules, then the exclusive rules.

+What are inclusive and exclusive rules ?
+And want kind is custom ?

+I feel it's left to right but I found some contradictions.

+**Yup:** They say it: parse -> tests

+And the parsing goes from left to right.

+!!
+Parsing methods like `lowercase` etc. split in two.
+They parse the input and then they come back to test if it verifies the property.